Life Insurance Bonus Calculation

 Bonus is either computed as a percentage of the sum assured or as a certain amount per ₹1000 of the sum assured.
 For example, if the bonus is ₹50 per ₹1000 for a policy with a sum assured of ₹1 lakh, the annual bonus will be ₹5000.
 For a policy term of 10 years, the simple reversionary bonus will be ₹50,000.
 The bonus rate depends on several factors, such as return on company assets, bonuses declared in the previous year, claims filed, expected interest rates in the future, and several other estimates.

-It is significant to highlight that only owners of participating life insurance policies are eligible for bonuses.
+It is important to highlight that only owners of participating life insurance policies are eligible for bonuses.
 This applies to traditional plans such as endowment or money-back plans.
-Even such plans, however, might occasionally forego the bonus to provide a guaranteed boost to the insured, mentioned explicitly at the time of buying.
-When buying a life insurance plan, carefully review the policy documentation and verify the benefits provided by the insurer, including any bonuses, if any.
+However, in some cases, the insurer may choose to forgo the bonus and instead offer a guaranteed benefit to the insured.
+This guaranteed amount is clearly mentioned at the time of policy purchase.
+When buying a life insurance plan, carefully review the policy documentation and verify the benefits provided by the insurer, including any bonuses, if any

 Power of compounding Calculator